Brian Inglis: Psychical research

 Inglis described psychical research between the two world wars in his book Science and Parascience (1984).
 In a review Ivor Grattan-Guinness wrote it would be of interest to the "historian of science not only for its account of developments in one of the fringes of science but also for its case studies of conduct, ethical and unethical, by both scientists and outsiders."
 Arne Hessenbruch wrote the book contained valuable information but "the readability and scholarship are marred by awkwardly placed and often erroneous references."

 Inglis in his book The Hidden Power (1986) invoked a conspiracy theory that established scientists have denied and suppressed evidence for the existence of a psi force.
 Inglis suggested that an underlying psi force could explain biological evolution, extrasensory perception, mediumship, psychokinesis, social behaviour of insects, religious experiences, telepathy amongst other mysteries.
 According to Inglis the untapped and untamed force sometimes works and sometimes doesn't, depending on the factors involved.
 Terry Hamblin gave the book a mixed review but criticized the book for endorsing spiritualistic activities such as ectoplasm and table tapping.

 In 1988, the magician Bob Couttie criticised Inglis for deliberately ignoring evidence of fraud in mediumship.
 Couttie wrote that Inglis had not familiarised himself with magician techniques.
 The parapsychologist D. Scott Rogo complained that Inglis "had a bad habit in his writing of suppressing negative information about psychics and researchers he favored by failing to note cases of fraud that were uncovered."

 Science writer Martin Gardner criticized Inglis for making "imbecilic" comments about alleged psychic "pseudopods" from the medium Eusapia Palladino.
 The physicist John Taylor wrote that Inglis had made remarks about physics that were untutored errors.

 Death

-He died in Camden, London, aged 76.
+On 11 February 1993, Inglis died from a heart attack at the Royal Free Hospital in London, aged 76.
 He had just finished writing the obituary of his friend and colleague Bill Grundy.